 While language can bind us as a community of humans with some shared experiences, we can be divided by a common language. #MeToo has cast a sharp light on men – even the well-intentioned -- who can’t understand because it isn’t their own experience.
 African-Americans, 70 years after Baldwin’s quote above, still need a language as a tool of survival that I can’t begin to comprehend.

 If language controls experience, a shared language – including a non-verbal one - can go a long way to creating a community.
 Today I ran across this Dietrich Bonhoeffer quote: “The person who is in love with their version of community will destroy community.
 But the person who loves the people around them will create community everywhere they go.”
 Love is about both words and actions.
 It’s Rev. Martin Luther King’s “beloved community,” where language and actions express ordinary virtues like respect, kindness, connection to each other, and a common good.
 A community without a language (verbal or otherwise) to express a common good or shared values, or where the language lacks empathy and respect, may be a collection of individuals, a community of sorts.
 But if it doesn’t talk the talk, it probably doesn’t walk the walk either.
 And when members lack connection and ownership, the community is only about self-interest.
 We may still be in the community because of geographic or other circumstances, but we opt out by not caring, not contributing, and in that way we are in the community but not of it.

 What do you think?
 Please post a comment or email me at email@example.com.

 Bonus Material: After all that heavy stuff, we need 10 Extremely Precise Words for Emotions You Didn’t Even Know You Had.

 And a blog post without music is incomprehensible!
 This is from the best movie ever about language controlling experience.

 As always, thanks for reading!
-If you are not already a subscriber and would like to get my posts by email, please scroll to the bottom of any page and sign up.
+If you'd like to receive blog posts by email, please sign up at the bottom of any page.